 Backstage Library Works set-up at the University of Manitoba.
 The space includes an overhead area array camera, a book cradle system, and a workstation.
 Photo credit: Seon Young Min.

 While FRED assists in processing born-digital material to make it more accessible, much of our history still exists in analog formats.
 In terms of preservation, analog records are more stable than digital records.
 However, they are also less accessible.
 Digital information can more easily be shared online and accessed 24/7 from anywhere in the world, provided users have internet access.
 Analog records are not as readily shareable, particularly on a global scale.

 For this reason, Digital Strategies further coordinates digitization projects to create digital surrogates of analog material.
 Currently, the Libraries is working with Backstage Library Works, a digitization company, to digitize over 100,000 pages on-site at the University in the coming months.
-Once the project is completed, Research Services and Digital Strategies will acquire 100,000 digital surrogates for each analog page that was scanned.
+Once the project is completed, Research Services and Digital Strategies will acquire 100,000 digital surrogates.
 While these newly created digital files will facilitate access, they also bring on new challenges in terms of preservation.